tldr-pages/tldr/pages/windows/cmd.md

 `cmd`

-- Run the specified command and terminate:
+- Run the specified command and then exit:

 `cmd /c "{{command}}"`